Israel

-The Basic Laws of Israel establish the Knesset, a parliament elected by proportional representation.
+The Basic Laws of Israel establish the Knesset as a proportionally elected parliament.
 It shapes the government, led by the prime minister, and elects the largely ceremonial president.
-Israel has one of the Middle East's largest economies, one of Asia's highest living standards, and globally ranks 26th in nominal GDP and 14th in nominal GDP per capita.
+Israel has one of the Middle East's largest economies, one of Asia's highest living standards, and globally ranks 25th in nominal GDP and 14th in nominal GDP per capita.
 One of the world's most technologically advanced countries, Israel allocates a larger share of its economy to research and development than any other state and is believed to possess nuclear weapons.
-The culture of Israel combines Jewish traditions, including those of the diaspora, with Arab influences.
+The only country with a revived official language, Hebrew, the culture of Israel combines Jewish traditions with Arab influences.